Otorres851/Movie-search/README.md

-# 🎬 Movie Search Application
+# 🎬 Movie Search Application.

 This project is a movie search application built with Next.js, React, and Tailwind CSS.
 It utilizes the OMDB API to fetch movie data and display details.